Nick Cook (writer): Television

 The 1999 Discovery Channel documentary Billion Dollar Secret followed Cook's investigation into secret US military spending and experimental aircraft that may have been mistaken for UFOs.
 He also wrote and presented the 2005 documentary UFO's: The Secret Evidence, known as An Alien History of Planet Earth in the US.

 Other media appearances

 He has been a frequent guest on Coast To Coast AM, a radio show that deals with the paranormal and conspiracy theories.

 Other work

 Cook was the founder and CEO of Dynamixx, a consultancy that brought together the defence industry and the search for solutions to climate change.
 His current focus is on writing and corporate storytelling.

+Consciousness and afterlife research

+In 2014, Cook's wife Ali experienced what she described as a shared-death experience during her mother's death.
+She told Cook, “I was there.
+I knew the meaning of life and the secret of the universe but I couldn't bring it back with me.”
+The experience prompted Cook to begin researching consciousness, eventually inspiring his novel The Grid.

+Some years later, Cook was contacted by an anonymous philanthropist—unfamiliar to him but a reader of The Hunt for Zero Point—who offered to fund two years of Cook's research into consciousness, with no conditions attached.

+In late 2020, American businessman Robert Bigelow launched an essay competition on the topic: "What is the best available evidence for the survival of consciousness after permanent bodily death?"
+Cook submitted an entry, which was awarded a $20,000 prize.
+Following this, Bigelow invited him to become director at the Bigelow Institute for Consciousness Studies.